aimukhin/minfft/README.md

 taken by the type-2 routines.

 ### Type-4 real symmetric transforms
-Type-4 transforms can be written as
+These transforms can be written as

 ![](docs/type4-impl.svg)